 2 cloves garlic, peeled

 1 teaspoon Sherry vinegar or red wine vinegar

 sea salt or kosher salt

 freshly ground pepper

-In a food processor fitted with the metal blade or in a large blender, combine the tomatoes, the whole cucumber [if you are using the bell pepper] or half the cucumber [if you using the bell pepper], bell pepper [if using], green onions, garlic, vinegar, and 1/2 cup of the oil.
+In a food processor fitted with the metal blade or in a large blender, combine the tomatoes, cucumber, bell pepper, green onions, garlic, vinegar, and 1/2 cup of the oil.
 Tear the bread into pieces and add it.
 Add a good pinch of salt.
 Pulse ingredients until blended, then with motor running, pour an additional 1/4 cup oil through the tube or the hole in the center of the blender cap, pureeing mixture for at least a minute until very smooth.
 Remove lid, taste, and add salt and pepper as needed.
-If mxture is still too thick, either blend in a little more oil or add a few ice cubes, as I did, and whirl it again (this also helped chill it down quickly so I could eat it right away).
+If mixture is still too thick, either blend in a little more oil or add a few ice cubes and whirl again (this also helps chill it down quickly so it can be eaten right away).
 Transfer to a bowl and refrigerate, covered, until thoroughly chilled.

 To serve, ladle into bowls or mugs (or even margarita glasses) and garnish as desired.